jrsawvel/Warbler/README.md

 It looks like the authors are using social media directly, but they aren't.
 It looks like others posted comments directly on the authors' websites, but they didn't.

+[Example](https://nicolas-hoizey.com/2017/07/so-long-disqus-hello-webmentions.html#webmentions) web post where the "comments" "posted" at this personal website rely on the Webmention.

 Another Webmention example involves users creating RSVP-type posts on their websites, and then their publishing apps send the RSPV Webmentions to the websites that announced the events, provided that the sites accepts Webmentions.

 Some websites accept Webmentions by displaying HTML text input fields, and authors can manually copy the URLs to their posts and paste them into the text input fields.

-A Webmention post is considered the source URL.
-This post must contain the URL of the post that the author is responding to, which is called the target URL.
+A Webmention post is considered the **source URL**.
+This post must contain the URL of the post that the author is responding to, which is called the **target URL**.

 A protocol describes how Webmentions are sent and received, but website owners who receive Webmentions can display them however they desire.